 HFHI partners with low-income families who strive to become homeowners but are unable to attain that goal through conventional means.
 Prospective partner families are chosen according to need, willingness to partner and ability to pay.
 To qualify, a partner family must:

-- > Not own a decent house and must presently be living in inadequate shelter. - > Be willing to donate significant sweat equity to build theirs and other Habitat houses. - 57
+- Not own a decent house and must presently be living in inadequate shelter. - Be willing to donate significant sweat equity to build theirs and other Habitat houses.

-- Be willing and able to pay for the house.
-The combined income of all family members must be low enough that the family is ineligible for affordable loans from traditional lending institutions, but high enough to pay the Habitat mortgage. - > Live in the area served by the affiliate to which they apply.
+• Be willing and able to pay for the house.
+The combined income of all family members must be low enough that the family is ineligible for affordable loans from traditional lending institutions, but high enough to pay the Habitat mortgage.

-Prospective partner families undergo an extensive interview process and affiliate selection committee members visit and inspect their living conditions before they are considered for a Habitat home.
+Prospective partner families undergo an extensive interview process and the HFHI selection committee members visit and inspect their living conditions before they are considered for a Habitat home.
 Habitat strives to help those with the greatest need.